What Accounting Metrics You Should Track

 Vanity Metrics would be anything that is measurable (a common example might be website visitors) but do not correlate with actual growth.

 Proper metrics are ones that can indicate future growth (whether it’s new clients, client profitability, retention, team productivity, etc)

-With that in mind, today we’re going to focus on client and workflow key performance indicators for accountants.
+With that in mind, today we’re going to focus on client and workflow metrics and key metrics for accountants.